Safe to swim?

 General information about freshwater quality in Taranaki

 The TRC has been closely monitoring water quality across Taranaki for two decades.
-Discussion and analysis of long-term trends can be found on its website here.
+Discussion and analysis of long-term trends can be found here.

 Report pollution immediately